SQL Self Join: Syntax, Use Cases, and Interview Questions

 Self joins show up in 6% of verified DE interview SQL rounds, and the shape is predictable.
 Nine times out of ten the table is called employees, the two aliases are e and m, and the question is walking an org chart from IC to reporting manager.
-It's the archetypal adjacency-list-on-a-single-table problem, and it belongs in the same architectural bucket as recursive CTEs: tools for relating rows within the same relation.
+It's the archetypal adjacency-list-on-a-single-table problem, and it belongs in the same architectural bucket as recursive CTEs: tools for relating rows within the same dataset.

 6%